January 13, 2021 4 min read

-In the wake of a continuously (and seemingly unendingly) tenuous, fraught, and uncertain pandemic, it is a pleasure to turn the page to a new fresh year and a new fresh season.
-New beginnings and old activities feel revitalized in the aftermath of an era where so much of our time was spent inside, quarantining, and taking cautious baby steps back into “normalcy.”
+It is a pleasure to turn the page to a new fresh year and a new fresh ski season with a fresh new pair of ski boots - and we're talking about the heated variety here!
 For skiers, the shift of the seasons brings a return to a joyous playful activity that feels comforting and familiar, like a game, but also freeing and unrestricted, particularly in these present times.

 Our team has scoured the internet for the best heated ski boots with a warming system and have grouped them by gender.
 There are a few criteria we looked at when considering the current favorite heated ski boots on the market right now.
 Our top considerations include: size, flex (how rigid or flexible the boot construction is), heating components, and differences in construction due to gender.
 Read on to find out which heated ski boots you should be considering and see what Pure Athlete performance ski sock pairings we made for them.